Threatening kids is ALSO bad because it just doesn’t work.

 * The parent speaks before thinking through their strategy

+* The child is strong enough to stand up to the parent.
 Some kids – apparently Chua’s oldest – back down in the face of threats.
 Other children would become upset or withdraw.
 Different kids react differently.
 Willful, non-compliant children are most likely to get involved in this type of cycle because they’re more difficult to start with and they just don’t back down.

 * It happens more each time the parent backs down.